Robert-Nickel/lightbulb-learning/app/README.md

 You can run the newly built app with `npm run start`.

 ## Deploy this app to amplify

+Use amplify push/publish/pull to sync with scalexam amplify.

 To deploy use: https://console.aws.amazon.com/amplify/home#/deploy?repo=https://github.com/robert-nickel/scalexam